 Mr. Hohn is a Vice President and Senior Portfolio Manager of the Advisor.
 Mr. Hohn holds an MBA from the University of California, Los Angeles, an MS from the University of Southern California and a BS from Iowa State University.
-Mr. Hohn joined the Advisor in 2012, has been a portfolio manager since 2015, and has been responsible for the US Equity ETF, US Small Cap ETF, US Targeted Value ETF, US Core Equity 2 ETF, International Value ETF and World ex U.S. Core Equity 2 ETF since 2022 and the US Marketwide Value ETF since inception (2022).
+Mr. Hohn joined the Advisor in 2012, has been a portfolio manager since 2015, and has been responsible for the US Equity ETF, US Small Cap ETF, US Targeted Value ETF, US Core Equity 2 ETF and International Value ETF since 2022 and the US Marketwide Value ETF since inception (2022).
 Prior to inception, Mr. Hohn was responsible for the Tax-Managed U.S. Marketwide Value Portfolio II since 2022.